Get

 As we stated, medium-sized dogs often have higher exercise needs than smaller ones.
 Partially, this is because they have longer legs.
 For them to get the same amount of movement, you’ll have to go further.
 Partially, this is also because more medium-sized dogs were bred for work, which typically means that their endurance is higher.

 Most medium-sized dogs work best for more active individuals.
-However, there are some medium-sized dogs that are more laidback and work well in more sentient families.
-Like for most things, it depends on the breed!
+However, some are more laidback and work well in more sentient families.
+Like most things, it depends on the breed!

 a bearded collie standing on grass